corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/node-docker-deployments.md

 It is possible to use the image to automate the process of joining an existing Zone as detailed [here](../../../../../en/platform/corda/4.8/enterprise/network/compatibility-zones.md)

 The first step is to obtain the Zone Trust Root, and place it within a directory.
 In the below example, the Trust Root is stored at `/home/user/docker/certificates/network-root-truststore.jks`.
-It is possible to configure the name of the Trust Root file by setting the `TRUST_STORE_NAME` environment variable in the container.
+You can configure the name of the Trust Root file by setting the `TRUST_STORE_NAME` environment variable in the container.

 ```shell
 docker run -ti --net="host" \